What Habits Worsen ADHD?

 Mindfulness and Relaxation Practices

-Techniques like meditation, yoga, or rhythmic breathing can calm the nervous system and help manage impulsivity.
+Techniques like meditation, yoga, or rhythmic breathing calm the nervous system and help manage impulsivity.
 Regular mindfulness practice strengthens attention and emotional regulation over time.

 Building Supportive Connections

 Support networks play a vital role in ADHD management.
 Surrounding yourself with understanding family, friends, or peer groups creates accountability and emotional validation.
-Sharing experiences with others who understand the ADHD experience fosters motivation and resilience.
+Sharing experiences with others who understand ADHD fosters motivation and resilience.

 FAQs